 Instructions

-- Store in an airtight container. for up to 6 months in a cool dry place.
+- Store in an airtight container in a cool dry place for 6 months.

-- Add ½ cup water and simmer until most of the water has evaporated.
+- Stir in ½ cup water and, if desired, 1 tablespoon of tomato paste.
+Simmer uncovered until most of the water has evaporated.

 Notes

-- 2 tablespoons of homemade taco seasoning is equal to one packet of taco seasoning.
+- To replace a packet: 2 ½ tablespoons of homemade taco seasoning will replace one packet of store-bought seasoning.

-- Use 2 tablespoons of homemade taco seasoning for 1 pound of ground beef.
-Add 1/2 cup of water with the seasoning and let it simmer.
+- Use 2 to 2 ½ tablespoons of homemade taco seasoning for 1 pound of ground beef.
+Add ½ cup of water with the seasoning and let it simmer.

-- Options: Add 1/2 diced onion to the meat while browning.
-Once browned, stir in a tablespoon of tomato paste or a diced tomato if you'd like.
+- Optional: Add ½ diced onion to the meat while browning.
+Once browned, stir in a tablespoon of tomato paste or a diced tomato if you’d like.

 Nutrition Information